pnnl/hundo/docs/usage.rst

 contain "\_R1" (or "\_r1") and "\_R2" (or "\_r2") index identifiers, and
 have an extension ".fastq" or ".fq".
 The files may be gzipped and end with ".gz".
-By default, both R1 and R2 need to be larger than 10K in size.
+By default, both R1 and R2 need to be larger than 10K in size, which corresponds to around 100 reads in a compressed fastq file.
 This cutoff is arbitrary and can be set using ``--prefilter-file-size``.

 Using the example data of the mothur SOP located in our tests directory,